 Faced with these challenges, transit authorities in smaller and mid-sized cities often do not have the time or resources to incorporate new technology.

-Building new lines, or building on existing routes – which strategy works best?
+Building new lines, or building on existing routes – which strategy works best for small cities?

 In order to tackle the problems stated above, transit authorities must first ask the most relevant question – is it worth it to expand the existing transit system, or is it more viable to improve the experience on the already existing routes?